wp-plugins/gauntlet-security/README.txt

 3. The file permission test checks all files and directories.
 4. Not all issues need to be fixed.
 Less important tests are included for the paranoid.

-== Screenshots ==

-1. The main page.
-2. Each test will result in either a pass, fail, or a warning.
-3. All checks include a detailed explanation and instructions on how to fix the issue.
-4. The file permission test checks all files and directories.
-5. The plugin audit checks all your installed plugins and raises red flags if the plugin hasn't been updated in awhile or gets poor ratings.
-6. Not all issues need to be fixed.
-Less important tests are included for paranoid web masters.

 == Changelog ==

 = 1.0.0 =